Fangang/Hello-world-test-/README.md

 Hello-world-test-
 =================

-use many kinds of program languages to show â€œHello Worldâ€ Just a Test!
+use many kinds of program languages to show "Hello World"!
+Just a Test!
 Then let's rock n' roll!